Real Estate Investing Blog

 Montgomery Alabama real estate appreciation rate notably has been below the national average for the last ten years.
 The average annual home appreciation rate in Montgomery Alabama during the period has been just -1.41%, which is lower than 80% of US communities.
 Over the last year, Montgomery appreciation rates have trailed the rest of the nation.
 In the last twelve months, Montgomery’s appreciation rate has been 2.44%, which is lower than appreciation rates in most communities in America.
 In the latest quarter, NeighborhoodScout’s data show that house appreciation rates in Montgomery were at 2.44%, which equates to an annual appreciation rate of 10.12%.
 This makes Montgomery one of the highest appreciating communities in the nation for the latest quarter, and may signal the city’s near-future real estate investment strength.

-10 Reasons To Invest In Montgomery Alabama Real Estate Market In 2018
+10 Reasons To Invest In Montgomery Alabama Real Estate Market

 It is a Massive Student Market